kbala97/TechAndOncology1/_posts/2024-01-21-AI-Revolution-Pathology-And-Genomics.md

 categories: oncology

 ---
 Fascinating story of Dr. Daphne Koller on her journey from Stanford to founding Coursera to Insitro.
-Focus on early Biology and discovery using AI for the cancer drug development pipeline.
+Focus on early Biology and discovery using AI for the cancer drug development pipelines.